-Report of the Charles Parker Day 2008 at the Centre For Broadcasting History Research,
+Report of the Charles Parker Day 2008 at the Centre For Broadcasting History Research, Bournemouth University

-Director, The Centre for Broadcasting History Research
+by Professor Seán Street, Director, Centre for Broadcasting History Research

 The fifth Annual Charles Parker Day conference, organised and hosted by The Centre for Broadcasting History Research in The Media School at Bournemouth University, was held at the Hotel Miramar in Bournemouth on Friday 4th April, and this year formed part of the commemoration of 50th anniversary of the first Radio Ballad, The Ballad of John Axon.